Today Is National Let’s Laugh Day!

 According to Dr. Lee Berk, an associate professor at Loma Linda University in California, laughter may even compare to a proper diet and exercise when it comes to keeping you healthy and disease free.

-Dr. Berk says that the mind, immune system, and hormone system are constantly communicating with one another in ways that impact everything from our mood to our ability to fend off sickness and disease.
+Dr. Berk says that the mind, immune system, and hormone system are constantly communicating with one another in ways that impact everything from our mood, to our ability to fend off sickness and disease.

-Take grief, for example: “Grief induces stress hormones, which suppress your immune function, which can lead to sickness,” Dr. Berk told TIME.“Laughter appears to cause all the reciprocal, or opposite, effects of stress.”
+“Grief induces stress hormones, which suppress your immune function, which can lead to sickness,” Dr. Berk told Time.
+“Laughter appears to cause all the reciprocal, or opposite, effects of stress.”

 According to Dr. Berk, laughter completely shuts down the release of stress hormones like cortisol.
 In addition, laughter triggers the production of feel-good neurochemicals like dopamine.

-Thanks to its ability to squash stress hormones on the spot, laughter has been linked to health benefits ranging from improved blood flow to lowering levels of inflammation.
+Thanks to its ability to squash stress hormones on the spot, laughter has been linked to health benefits ranging from improved blood flow, to lowering levels of inflammation.
 Western Kentucky University has also connected a hearty chuckle to an increased number of “killer cells,” which our immune systems deploy to attack disease.

 “Many of these same things also happen when you sleep right, eat right, and exercise,” Berk said.